hyperrhiz/manifest-data/readme.md

 or
 python ~/manifest-data/parse_data.py -t

 You have two options for parsing the data.
 Running with defaults creates a .xyz file that can be used to create a 3D model.
-Adding the -t flag will output a text file that can be uploaded at the [http://s-1lab.org/project/manifest-data/#upload](Manifest Data project page) to display a Google map of your connections.
+Adding the -t flag will output a text file that can be uploaded at the [Manifest Data project page](http://s-1lab.org/project/manifest-data/#upload) to display a Google map of your connections.

 Additional options:
 * -o = specify custom output filename